Do More With Less

 Although NLECTC is not a funding agency or organization, it offers tools and assistance to help law enforcement and corrections agencies locate and better prepare to apply for funding opportunities.
 Go to funding.

-The NLECTC System is critical to the NIJs mission to assist state, local, tribal and federal law enforcement, corrections and other criminal justice agencies with addressing technology needs and challenges.
+The NLECTC System is critical to NIJ's mission to assist state, local, tribal and federal law enforcement, corrections and other criminal justice agencies with addressing technology needs and challenges.

 The NLECTC System is an integrated network of centers and Centers of Excellence that offer free criminal justice technology outreach, demonstration, testing and evaluation assistance to law enforcement, corrections, courts, crime laboratories and other criminal justice agencies.